If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.

 For starters, when you play the victim card you will typically choose to complain and blame other people or circumstances for your problems.
-In fact, you may even completely exaggerate your problems altogether; blowing them out of proportion just to make yourself feel a little better that you had absolutely no control over the situation.
-Your feelings of insecurity just get the better of you and as a result you wilt away into the realm of self-pity.
+In fact, you may even completely exaggerate your problems altogether.
+You blow your problems out of proportion just to make yourself feel a little better about the fact that you had absolutely no control over the situation.
+Your feelings of insecurity just get the better of you and as a result, you wilt away into the realm of self-pity.

-All this of course makes you feel rather helpless.
+All this, of course, makes you feel rather helpless.
 In fact, you see your helplessness as an anchor that you can potentially use as a coping mechanism to help you handle fear, pain, discomfort, uncertainty, rejection or any other difficult emotion you are experiencing.
-However, this is really all-for-nothing because you don’t gain any personal power from playing the victim card; and yet you still nevertheless continue to play this game.
+However, this is really all-or-nothing because you don’t gain any personal power from playing the victim card; and yet you still nevertheless continue to play this game.

 And so as you continue to play the victim card you consciously make an effort to avoid all confrontations, to avoid taking risks, to avoid making difficult decisions, and to avoid all responsibility for improving your situation or making up for your mistake, failure or the problem you took part in creating.
 In fact, you don’t want anything to do with “anything” that you are unable to control; and playing the victim card at the very least wins you the sympathy of others.
 So at least you feel a little better about yourself; all the while thinking that someone might come and save the day and get you out of these doldrums.

 Things are however very unlikely to change.
 They can’t change because you are the one who holds the power to change them.
 Yes, you are the one who must muster up enough strength to turn this situation around.
-But unfortunately you will never break through this glass roof if you continue to indulge in this pitiful state.
-In fact, nothing will every change unless you make a conscious decision to change; to develop the resourcefulness and resilience you need to move yourself forward.
+But unfortunately, you will never break through this glass roof if you continue to indulge in this pitiful state.
+In fact, nothing will ever change unless you make a conscious decision to change; to develop the resourcefulness and resilience you need to move forward.